chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ```

-### 3. Response Models
+## Part3 Define and Using Response Models

-Now let's move to the more complicated part.
 In the above, I have mentioned **path parameter**, which is based on typically used to specify unique identifiers for a resource.
 In this part I will talk about Response Models, and define the expected structure of the response data.
 It’s excepting it to be into json payload request.

 When to Use Them:

 - Path: are used to identify specific resources.
 For example, to get a specific user by their ID, use a path parameter.
 - Query Parameters: When you need to provide additional options or filters for the requested resource.
 For example, filter them by name, use query parameters
 - Response Models: define the expected structure of the response data and ensure validation

-#### 3.1 Basic Model pydantic
+	- Response Model Purpose: used to define the structure of the response returned by the API.
+This helps inform other developers who want to use this API about what the response will look like, such as the fields and data types, without displaying the source code.
+	- Response Model control Output: You can control which data field are displayed in the response.
+For example if you want to hide certain data like password then you can create different model that excludes(not include) the password field.

+### Install pydantic module

 Pydantic models are used as response models in FastAPI.